Dual Diagnosis Treatment Augusta, GA

 Cornerstone Edgefield - 22.1 miles from Augusta, GA

-Cornerstone Edgefield is a dual diagnosis treatment center in Edgefield, South Carolina that provides treatment for substance abuse and mental health disorders that include mood disorders as well as bulimia.
+Cornerstone Edgefield is a dual diagnosis treatment center in Edgefield, SC that offers treatment services for mental health and substance use disorders that include obsessive compulsive disorder as well as paranoid personality disorder.

 Address: 603 Augusta Road, Edgefield, SC 29824 in Edgefield County